-For instance, an endowed professorship in the field of allergies was created in 2019; this professorship is appointed jointly with the University of Zurich, and CK-CARE is likely to benefit from it scientifically at the Davos site.
+For instance, an endowed professorship in the field of allergies was created in 2019; this professorship was appointed jointly with the University of Zurich, and CK-CARE is likely to benefit from it scientifically at the Davos site.

 In spring 2018 the cornerstone was laid for a campus building providing space for collaboration between the endowed professorship, CK-CARE and the Swiss Institute for Allergy and Asthma Research (SIAF).
 It was officially opened in September 2019.
 In addition, the Hochgebirgsklinik Davos is to be further renovated and expanded.